nonken/hurricane/README.md

 Right now, CDK doesn't support automatic provisioning of AWS accounts.
 If you want to use for example DynamoDB for your service, it is recommended to separate instances for staging/production through accounts.
 For this you need to manually create accounts and reference those here.

+## Future
+Hurricane currently doesn't provision a serverless stack.
+This will be part of a future iteration.

 ## Useful commands